 The division is housed in four adjacent buildings, which are well equipped for modern instruction and laboratory work.
 They contain several seminar rooms and a library as well as student and faculty offices.
 Numerous computers are distributed throughout the division, including a facility for geographic information systems and remote sensing.
 Rock and mineral collections and sample preparation areas are available.
-There are modern laboratories equipped with a scanning electron microscope and electron microprobe; a variety of plasma-source, gas-source, thermal emission, and secondary ion mass spectrometers; optical-, infrared-, and Raman spectrometers; high-temperature furnaces and high-pressure apparatus including piston-cylinder, multi-anvil, diamond anvil, and shock-wave facilities.
+There are modern laboratories equipped with a scanning electron microscope and electron microprobe; a variety of plasma-source, gas-source, thermal emission, and secondary ion mass spectrometers; optical-, infrared-, and Raman spectrometers; high-temperature furnaces and high-pressure apparatus including piston-cylinder, multi-anvil, diamond anvil, shock-wave facilities, and the Bruce Murray Laboratory for Planetary Visualization.
 Cooperation with other departments on campus provides access to additional instrumentation for sample preparation and analysis.